SwissDataScienceCenter/renku/charts/README.rst

-Helm Charts for Deploying RENGA on Kubernetes
+Helm Charts for Deploying RENKU on Kubernetes
 =============================================

 Testing locally